Longford Town F.C.: History

 The 2020 League of Ireland First Division season was suspended after a few weeks due to the COVID-19 pandemic.
-De Town had played, and won, their two opening league matches before the suspension in March.
+Longford had played, and won, their two opening league matches before the suspension in March.
 It wasn't until 31 July, after a break of almost five months, that matches resumed.
 Finishing the league season in fourth place saw the side enter the promotion play-off series.
 Victories over UCD and Galway United set up a final appearance against Shelbourne on 15 November 2020.
 A Rob Manley goal earned a 1–0 win for the Town to secure promotion back to the Premier Division for 2021.
-The 2021 season would prove a difficult one with the side bottom of the table for most of the year and relegated with six matches remaining.
-Despite plenty of spirited performances and no lack of effort, a 25-game winless streak from March to September consigned them to an immediate return to the First Division.
+The 2021 season was a difficult one for the club, with the side bottom of the table for most of the year and relegated with several matches remaining.

+In 2024, the club celebrated its 100th year in existence.
+To mark the milestone, a Longford Town legends game against Manchester United legends took place on 15 June 2024; it finished 3-3.